7 Quick and Easy Passover Recipes for the Busy, Jewish Millennial

 Total: 5 minutes

 While this recipe uses crushed Saltines for crumbs, you can make it Passover-friendly by using Matzo crumbs instead.
-Form your patties, cook ’em up, and serve on a Passover-friendly “bun” (I’m sure they exist somehow), or just dip them in the mayo on the side.
+Form your patties, cook them up, and serve on a Passover-friendly “bun” (I’m sure they exist somehow), or dip them in the mayo on the side.
 Not only is it kosher, but it’s also pretty good for you.

-1. Slow-Cooker Coffee-Braised Brisket with Potatoes and Carrots (Real Simple)
+Slow-cooker coffee-braised Brisket with Potatoes and Carrots (Real Simple)

 Hands-on Time: 10 minutes